ZION CORRALES-NELSON PROFILE

 - 23 May 2019 NCAA West Preliminary Round, 11.50 (+0.5)

 - 24 May 2019 NCAA West Preliminary Round, 11.41 (+1.0)

-Her times right now would rank her 1st= in Canada with Leya Buchanan 11.41 and put her first in Canada in the 200 23.44.
+Right now, her times would rank her 1st= in Canada with Leya Buchanan 11.41 and put her first in Canada in the 200 23.44.
 Canada’s women sprinters are not quite as strong as they were in the past.

 Zion Corrales-Nelson Takes South East Asian Lead for 2019 in 100 and 200

-Zion Corrales-Nelson, 21 who represents the Philippines took the Season Lead in the Women’s 100/200m.
-In the 100m Zion clocked the fastest time in South East Asia for 2019 for the 100m Dash.
-Representing UC Berkeley she ran 11.51 to win the Women’s Open race at the Brutus Hamilton Invitational in Los Angeles.
-This mark puts her in front of Shanti Veronica Pereira (11.58) who set a National Record at the recently concluded Asian Championships.
-And Kristina Marie Knott of the Philippines who ran (11.64).
+Zion Corrales-Nelson, 21, who represents the Philippines, took the Season Lead in the Women’s 100/200m.
+In the 100m, Zion Corrales-Nelson clocked the fastest time in South East Asia for 2019 for the 100m Dash.
+Representing UC Berkeley, she ran 11.51 to win the Women’s Open race at the Brutus Hamilton Invitational in Los Angeles.
+This mark puts her in front of Shanti Veronica Pereira (11.58), who set a National Record at the recently concluded Asian Championships.
+And Kristina Marie Knott of the Philippines, who ran (11.64).